St. Clare & St. Francis Week

 By Meghan Lewitt

-Chiara ‘Clare’ Offreduccio was born in 1193 to Assisi nobility.
-Her deep love of God was cultivated within her family and at a young age she developed aspirations far greater than marriage or money.
-The desire to live a life of prayer and service deepened after she likely heard a young Francis Bernadone preaching throughout the city.
+Chiara "Clare" Offreduccio was born in 1193 to Assisi nobility.
+Her deep love of God was cultivated within her family and, at a young age, she developed aspirations far greater than marriage or money.
+The desire to live a life of prayer and service deepened after she likely heard a young Francis Bernardone preaching throughout the city.
 His words encouraged her to follow her heart and her calling to the mendicant lifestyle he and his brothers had embraced.
 Clare fled from her family and comfortable home to join Francis and the friars and eventually established a religious order of women who became known as “The Poor Ladies.”

 Clare and Francis remained staunch and loving friends until his death in 1226.
 Their relationship was deep and profound.
-They did not have a physical or sexual relationship, rather, the love they had for one another was a manifestation of the deep and abiding shared love they had for God.
-No doubt if Facebook existed in the 12th century their relationship status would have likely been “It’s Complicated.”
+They did not have a physical or sexual relationship; rather, the love they had for each other was a manifestation of the deep and abiding shared love they had for God.
+No doubt, if Facebook had existed in the 13th century, their relationship status would have likely been “It’s Complicated.”

-Clare was Francis’ confidant and Francis was Clare’s spiritual role model.
-They trusted one another implicitly and complemented one another with their personalities.
+Clare was Francis’s confidant, and Francis was Clare’s spiritual role model.
+They trusted each other implicitly and complemented each other with their personalities.
 When Francis doubted, Clare was able to reassure.
 When Clare felt discouraged, Francis was her comfort.
 They were true companions on a very radical, albeit simple journey.
 Clare and Francis lived the Gospel message of Jesus.
-They focused on the poor, they focused on the moment, and they exhibited a care for creation and the earth all the while loving others with humility and joy.
-Together they ignited a movement that celebrated and embraced women and men in a manner that until then was sorely missing in the church.
+They focused on the poor, they focused on the moment and they exhibited a care for creation and the Earth, all the while loving others with humility and joy.
+Together they ignited a movement that celebrated and embraced women and men in a manner that, until then, was sorely missing in the Church.